mathyoutw/mathyoutw.github.io/about.md

 permalink: /about/
 ---

-# About Me

-I am a Data Science student at the University of California, San Diego, interested in industry roles focused on data analysis, experimentation, and decision-making.
+I'm a Data Science student at the University of California, San Diego, interested in industry roles focused on data analysis, experimentation, and decision-making.

 My work emphasizes understanding real-world datasets that are messy, incomplete, and noisy.
 I focus on asking clear questions, validating assumptions, and using exploratory analysis and metrics to uncover patterns that meaningfully explain outcomes.